mattpap/masters-thesis/sphinx/src/internals.rst

 ====================================

 Knowing the goals of the project, lets now focus on the internal implementation of polynomials manipulation module and methods that were used to reach the goals.
-In this chapter we will describe step--by--step all details concerning the design and implementation of them module, from the technical point of view.
-In the next chapter we will jump in the implemented algorithms.
+In this chapter we will describe step--by--step all details concerning the design and implementation of the module, from the technical point of view.
+In the next chapter we will jump in the details of implemented algorithms.

 Physical structure of the module
 ================================

-Polynomials manipulation module consists of a
+Polynomials manipulation module consists of a single, ``sympy/polys``,  directory with Python source
+files:

 ``sympy/polys/__init__.py``
     Contains imports of the public API.